mac-n/paradoxnet/README.md

 -   **Scaling and Refinement:** Continuing to close the performance gap with opaque architectures through targeted refinements of the Paradox mechanism, and scaling to larger models.
 The "contextual tokeniser" behaviour discussed here emerged from a small network with only 4 layers.
 -   **Guiding Emergent Strategy:** Investigating whether the emergent phase-based learning can be guided or constrained to learn even more robust and verifiable representations.

 *Code in this repository is in a state of active development.
-You can reproduce the results as follows:
+However, you can reproduce the results as follows:*

 ```bash